kohkimakimoto/hq/README.md

 ## Installation

+HQ lives in a single binary without external dependencies.
 You can download a precompiled binary at the Github releases page.

 [Download latest version](https://github.com/kohkimakimoto/hq/releases/latest)